Walker Park - St. Clare Street in Birtle

 History

-Excerpts from the Birtle Eye Witness state that "Much thought and work was spent to make what was once a dense, swamp jungle into a park of restful, well shaded beauty hard to equal for extent and comfort."
-In 1950, in appreciation for his work, the Park Association presented him with an electric kettle and a pound of tea.
+The Birtle Eye Witness is quoted as such: "Much thought and work was spent to make what was once a dense, swampy jungle into a park of restful, well shaded beauty [that is] hard to equal for extent and comfort."

 Miniota Memory Garden